hasura/learn-graphql/tutorials/database/mysql/tutorial-site/content/rank-functions.md

 ---
 title: "Rank Functions"
 metaTitle: "Rank Functions | MySQL Tutorial"
-metaDescription: ""
+metaDescription: "The ranking functions in MySQL are used to rank each row of a partitioned part of a table.
+Lets look at some examples to understand rank functions"
 ---

 ## Rank Functions in MySQL

-The ranking functions in MySql are used to rank each row of a partitioned part of a table.
+The ranking functions in MySQL are used to rank each row of a partitioned part of a table.

 These functions have to be used with the OVER() clause.